 Relationship Counseling Virginia

-You put a lot of effort into looking as if you are doing fine on the outside.
+You put a lot of effort into doing the right things and carry a mask of a strong person.
 You take care of others, try to meet expectations, and keep everything together.
+Yet, inside, you feel heavy, tired, anxious, and sad.
+It feels as if you can never do enough.

 Often, these struggles are not separate problems.
 They are relational patterns shaped by earlier experiences and unmet emotional needs.

-How relationship counseling helps
+How relationship counseling in Virginia can help

 Relationship counseling is not only about fixing problems or learning communication skills.
+It’s about

-• understanding how you relate
+Understanding how you relate

-• finding out why certain situations feel so charged
+Finding out why certain situations feel so charged

-• connecting with what gets activated inside in moments of closeness, conflict, or vulnerability.
+Connecting with what gets activated inside in moments of closeness, conflict, or vulnerability.

 As a result

-• Many clients notice they feel calmer and more grounded.
+You feel calmer and more grounded.

-• Boundaries become clearer.
+Boundaries become clearer.

-• Communication feels more honest.
+Communication feels more honest.

-• Relationships begin to feel less exhausting and more supportive.
+Relationships begin to feel less exhausting and more supportive.

 I provide relationship counseling in Virginia